Flyers give up lead after making huge rally, fall to defending champs

 Kolosov couldn't see Forsling's shot on the game-tying 5-5 goal.

+Florida had a power play on its game-winning goal after Joel Farabee was whistled for crosschecking Sam Bennett and roughing Forsling.
+The Flyers' winger was defending Travis Sanheim after he took a hit from Bennett.

+"We want to stick up for one another," Shaw said.
+"I'm not going to get into penalty calls and what somebody should have done or shouldn't have done.
+To me, that's the heat of the moment, he's doing what he thinks is best for the team and for his teammates.
+I've got no problem with what Joel Farabee does.
+That's just part of the game."

 After joining the Flyers for a pair of practices this week, Samuel Ersson missed a 10th straight game because of a lower-body injury.
-Tortorella said Wednesday that Ersson would be an option against Florida, but the Flyers apparently wanted to give their No. 1 goalie more time.
+Tortorella said Wednesday that Ersson would be an option against the Panthers, but the Flyers apparently wanted to give their No. 1 goalie more time.

 "I think they're doing their job," Ersson said Thursday.
 "I trust them, they trust me, I think we had a great dialogue throughout this whole process.
 I think we're taking the right steps."